linkabi9/napa/README.md

 ```

 ## Release History
-* 2.4.0 - Mindgruve Custom Release: Add support for a "directory" option in napa-config.
 * Please view https://github.com/shama/napa/commits/master for history.
+* 2.4.0 - Add support for a "directory" option in napa-config.
 * 2.0.1 - Fix path must be a string error (@caseyWebb).
 * 2.0.0 - Better detection for github repos, fixes when creating a package.json, cached git #tag urls now get updated properly (@tomekwi).
 Add config options for disabling cache or setting cache path (@bbsbb).
 Fix for npm3 erroring when .git folder present (@caseyWebb).
 Updating dependencies.
 * 1.2.0 - Callback optional with cli and do not ignore .gitignore files when unpacking (@dai-shi).